McCormick D.Min. Program

 Research Methods: focusing on the theory and application of practical theology, and on the development of a specific thesis project.
 The thesis project explores in depth an issue of ministry within their current context.

-Thesis Residency: an eleven-day, on-campus retreat in January where substantive work on the thesis project is undertaken, guided by a faculty advisor.
+Thesis Residency: an eleven-day, on-campus retreat in January where substantive research on the thesis project is undertaken, guided by a faculty advisor.

-In addition to the core classes, each student will take four elective classes, which can be taken by the whole cohort, or separately with other cohorts.
-For examples of course listings, please go to McCormick’s website: http://mccormick.edu/content/course-listings-cohort
+In addition to the core classes, each student will take three elective classes, which can be taken by the whole cohort, or separately with other cohorts.
+For examples of course listings, please go to McCormick’s website: /content/course-listings-cohort

 Upcoming Cohort Start Dates: